 - Utility ratemaking is a complex regulatory process that takes years of training to master and is extremely complex.
-General Rate Cases are the foundation of the regulatory compact between investor-owned utilities and the regulatory body.
-In the General Rate Case process, the costs of operating and maintaining an electric system are determined and the ability to recover those expenses are allocated among various customer classes. - CPUC's General Rate Case evaluation process will take on the task of determining the reasonableness of wildfire safety expenditures.
-For that evaluation to occur, the expertise of WSD must be integrated early on in the GRC evaluation process to help the agency properly evaluate the reasonableness of expenditures on behalf of ratepayers. - ➤ WSD should assist in the evaluation process to determine whether actual wildfire related expenditures are "reasonable."
-This prevents sending mixed signals to a utility managing expenses based on regulatory approval of wildfire mitigation measures.
+General Rate CasesGRCs are the foundation of the regulatory compact between investor-owned utilities and the regulatory body.
+In the General Rate Case processGRC, the costs of operating and maintaining an electric system are determined and the ability to recover recovery of those expenses are allocated among various customer classes. - The CPUC's General Rate CaseGRC evaluation process will take on the task of determining the reasonableness of wildfire safety expenditures.
+For that evaluation to occur, the expertise of WSD must be integrated early on in the GRC evaluation process to help the agency properly evaluate assess the reasonableness of expenditures on behalf of ratepayers. - The WSD is charged with evaluating WMPs for (1) compliance with statutory requirements, (2) the technical feasibility and effectiveness of proposed initiatives, (3) resource use efficiency, and (4)